Claire-Fisher/boardgame-buddy-ms3/README.md

 [**Back to top**](#boardgame-buddy)
 ### Data Schema

 This was the original data schema as part of early development.
-Some features and pages have been edited or removed entirely to meet project deadlines.<br>Following MOSCOW prioritisation (Must-have, Should-have, Could-have, Won't-have)
+Some features and pages have been edited or removed entirely to meet project deadlines.
 <details><summary>Original Data Schema</summary>
 <img src="documents/readme-images/bgb-db-schema1.png">
 </details>
+Following MOSCOW prioritisation (Must-have, Should-have, Could-have, Won't-have)
-<details><summary>Revised Data Schema after MOSCOW prioritisation</summary>
+<details><summary>Revised Data Schema after</summary>
 <img src="documents/readme-images/bgb-db-schema2.png">
 </details>

 ### Wireframes

 Balsamiq was used to create initial layouts and wireframes.
-Some features and pages have been edited or removed entirely to meet project deadlines.<br>Following MOSCOW prioritisation (Must-have, Should-have, Could-have, Won't-have)
+Some features and pages have been edited or removed entirely to meet project deadlines.

 Please toggle the following dropdowns to view the wireframe images.